 Self-directed retirement plans give you the freedom and flexibility to choose investments best suited for you based on your knowledge of assets you acquire.
 Now that you know the top 10 facts about self-directed IRAs and other accounts, contact us to get started investing in alternative assets today.

-If you have questions about self-directed retirement plans and alternative investments allowed in these accounts, please contact Midland IRA today.
+If you have questions about self-directed retirement plans and alternative investments allowed in these accounts, please contact Midland Trust today.